pytest-dev/pytest-selenium/README.md

 Installing Firefox extensions
 -----------------------------

-If you're using WebDriver and Firefox it's possible to install extensions when starting the browser.
+If you're using Firefox it's possible to install extensions when starting the browser.

 ### Example (install the extensions located at /path/to/ext1/ext1.xpi and /path/to/ext2/ext2.xpi)